-My Social Life - People with a learning disability want to make friends and have relationships.
+My Social Life - People with a learning disability have told us that they want to make friends and have relationships.

-- The Safe Places Scheme has been successful.

-- Promotion of Hate Crime

-Awareness has been positive.
+- The Safe Places Scheme has been successful. - Promotion of Hate Crime Awareness has been positive.

-- Hate Crime Cards are a good thing.

-- There are more Safe Places to go to.

-- There are more opportunities to socialise and make friends.

-- There are more choice and access to activities.
+- Hate Crime Cards are a good thing. - There are more Safe Places to go to. - There are more opportunities to socialise and make friends. - There are more choice and access to activities.

-- The Community Hubs.